Edgewood Senior High School

 Edgewood High School is a public high school in Edgewood, Ohio, in Ashtabula Township.
-It is the sole high school operated by the Buckeye Local School District in Ashtabula County, Ohio.
+It is the only high school in the Buckeye Local School District.
+Athletic Teams are known as the Warriors and they complete as a member of the Ohio High School Athletic Association in the Chagrin Valley Conference.

-Background
+History

-Before the current Edgewood High School was built, the building now used as Braden Middle School served as the district’s high school.
+Before the current Edgewood High School was built, the building now used as Braden Middle School served as the district's high school.
 The current location was opened in 1960.